DiamondLightSource/pmacFilterControl/_sources/how-to/development/ppmac_cross_compiling.md.txt

 The `--disable-new-dtags` flag is used to set `RPATH` rather than `RUNPATH`, which seems to be necessary to acheive the desired behaviour when running on the ppmac.
-The binary can be expected with readelf to confirm the `RPATH` is set:
+The binary can be inspected with readelf to confirm the `RPATH` is set:

 ```bash
 root@172.23.107.175:/opt/ppmac# readelf -d /root/prefix/bin/pmacFilterControl